 The College of Education and Human Development (CEHD) offers degrees focused on a shared desire to positively impact people's lives.
 CEHD offers the following majors in these areas:

 Human Services: Focus your desire to help others into a rewarding career.

-Recreation, Sport, and Fitness: Use leisure and wellness to improve the quality of life for individuals and communities.
+Health, Sport, and Wellness: Use leisure and wellness to improve the quality of life for individuals and communities.